automatarium/automatarium/README.md

 - [Benji Grant](https://github.com/GRA0007)
 - [Tim Tran](https://github.com/spacediscotqtt)

+Automatarium was also then extended by RMIT students

+- [Lachlan Van Der Klift]
+- [Jake Leahy]

 ## Project Structure

 Automatarium is a React project with a Node JS backend (that connects to a MongoDB database).
 We have two packages for automata simulation and jflap to automatarium file conversion.